-2.1.4 Import the Sitecore Installation Framework into a Powershell session
+2.1.4.
+Import Sitecore Install Framework into a PowerShell session

-If you added the Sitecore Installation Framework to either an All users or Specific user path, you do not have to import it, as this is done automatically, and you can immediately use it in a session by running any cmdlet available in the PowerShell module.
+If you added SIF to either an All users or Specific user path, you do not have to import it, as this is done automatically, and you can immediately use it in a session by running any cmdlet available in the PowerShell module.

-However, if you have installed the Sitecore Installation Framework to a custom location, run the following cmdlet.
+However, if you have installed SIF to a custom location, run the following cmdlet.